slouloudis/reading-notes/102/Read03-revisionsandthecloud.md

 To see the state, we'll use `git status`

-`git remote -v` lets you view all the remote urls your repo is tied to.
+`git remote -v` lets you view all the remote URLs your repo is tied to.

 `git fetch [remote-name]` will let you fetch data you don't have from a remote repo.
 It doesn't merge.

-`git push [remote-name][branch-name]` will push files to a remote repo once you've commited them. eg `git push origin main`
+`git push [remote-name][branch-name]` will push files to a remote repo once you've committed them. eg `git push origin main`

 ### O S*!T I wanna undo